openframeworks/ofSite/content/setup/vs.md

 visual studio setup guide
 =========================
-Here are the setup instructions for those of you who wish to work with Visual Studio Community 2017 on Windows.
+Here are the setup instructions for those of you who wish to work with Visual Studio Community 2019 on Windows.
+Note: OF should be compatible with Visual Studio 2017, 2019 and newer.

 Download
 --------
-> [Download Visual Studio Community 2017][0]
+> [Download Visual Studio Community 2019][0]

 Install
 -------